KurtLoeffler/Love2D_Input/README.md

 # Love2D_Input
 An input handling library for Love2D.
 Supports event or polling based interactions.
+This is more geared towards application input handling, not so much games.
+There are probably better libraries for dealing with game input.

 ## Example usage
 ```lua